Leidos Australia Whistleblower Policy

 - conduct that is an offence against any law of the Commonwealth, where the offence is punishable by imprisonment for a period of 12 months or more.

 - fraud, corruption, bribery or other illegal conduct;

 - conduct that represents a danger to the public including breach of workplace health and safety or environmental legislation;

 - misconduct or an improper state of affairs or circumstances in relation to Leidos Australia's corporate governance, accounting or tax affairs;

 - improper conduct which may cause financial loss to Leidos Australia and its parent companies or damage to its reputation or otherwise be detrimental to Leidos Australia and its parent companies’ interests.

 Disclosures that relate solely to personal work related grievances, and that do not relate to detriment or threat of detriment to the Discloser do not qualify for protection under this Policy.

-Such grievances should be raised directly with the Discloser's people leader, the Discloser's HRBP, the General Counsel or the Head of HR Governance and Workplace Relations and will be handled in accordance with Leidos Australia's PR-AU-HR 6.3.5 Employee Grievance Procedure.
+Such grievances should be raised directly with the Discloser’s people leader, the Discloser’s HRBP, the General Counsel or the HR Director – APAC and will be handled in accordance with Leidos Australia’s PR-AU-HR 6.3.5 Employee Grievance Procedure.